 Spectral Evolution’s oreXpress spectrometers are designed for single-user operation in the field during exploration.
 They are rugged and reliable with fixed optics and no moving parts to avoid breakdowns.
 They capture high resolution spectra very quickly so that a geologist can scan more and collect more data for planning a drilling strategy that will maximize return on investment.

-By ordering EZ-ID with both libraries, a geologist has access to a wide range of match possibilities—more than 1600 spectra—for exploration projects.
+By ordering EZ-ID with three libraries, a geologist has access to a wide range of match possibilities—more than 2600 spectra and 1100 minerals—for exploration projects.
 There are six known samples of erythrite in EZ- ID.

 EZ-ID works right from the DARWin SP Data Acquisition software included with all SPECTRAL EVOLUTION spectrometers and spectroradiometers.
 All spectra collected with an oreXpress are saved as ASCII files for easy import into other 3rd party analysis software for mine planning, mineral mapping and 3D imaging.

 In the core shack, the speed of the instruments is ideal for core logging.
 In some cases, a single geologist has been able to log as much 400 meters of core in a day.
 The data can be used to show mineralogy versus alteration type versus mineral assay.

 A sample erythrite spectra from one of EZ-ID’s libraries showing absorption features.